-How to make money last longer
+How to make money last until payday

-Plan for your essential costs
+2. Plan for your essential costs

 • Rent/mortgage payments